 This is a fantasy film where anthropogenic effects on climate cause Tokyo to subside partly into the ocean over a period of four years.
 The mechanism is not global warming or the geology of Tidal Wave (1973) but an involuntary godhood, very much like that of Rob McKenna the lorry driver in So Long, and Thanks for All the Fish (1984), in concert with a Shintō-aligned but largely secular celestial ecology of ephemeral gaseous and liquid life forms.
 Lots of people dream about the supernatural events as they occur.
 The interface between nature and the supernatural is not more clearly defined, and the only word on science is from a climatologist who initially rejects Mu’s reporters but then gushes about his belief in the pop-mythological concept of hare-onna and ame-onna, girls who influence the weather.

 The depiction of outsiders—hustlers, school-skipping orphans and runaways, rare in anime—is better than Tokyo Godfathers (2003) and aided by the twin motifs of guns and magic as tools of last resort for the desperate, but they are undermined, as in Tokyo Godfathers, by a certain glibness and tendency toward spectacle, including too many last-minute escapes and coincidences.
-Hina manages to tackle an adult twice her mass, on the ground, which is not how these things work.
+Hina manages to tackle an adult twice her mass, on the ground, which is not physically plausible.
 On the other hand, as spectacles go, the years of steady rain seem like a productive place for climate change in the fantasy narratives of popular culture.
 It’s much more clever than bombastic apocalypses like The Day After Tomorrow (2004), in that it acknowledges what a problem gradual sea-level rise and altered weather patterns would be for human quality of life, without overselling them as an intractable, existential threat and thereby discouraging action.

 As I noted in my review of Your Name, the main character of that film says he wants to work with making the city beautiful because you never know how long it’s going to be there.
 Weathering with You takes that strand to its logical conclusion.
 Just like I did after Your Name, I rode my bike home over Föreningsgatan with a head pleasantly full of impressions.